DATA-606-SPRING-2023-THU/pavani_606/docs/README.md

 <img width="406" alt="Screen Shot 2023-05-11 at 8 21 29 PM" src="https://github.com/DATA-606-SPRING-2023-THU/pavani_606/assets/99057026/cb575270-28b8-4112-9d46-895149d93d92">

-- From 2006 to 2012  Average price gradually decreased.
+- From 2006 to 2012  Average price gradually decreased because of increase in new house inventory and decrease in demand.
 - From 2012 Average price increased and peaked at 2019.
 - Due to Covid-19, avg prices again decreased.